shoan-raj/shoan-raj.github.io/content/authors/admin/_index.md

 I am a 2nd year undergradute student at the Indian Institute of Technology, Delhi.

 My research interests lie in building intelligent agents using reinforcement learning and generative models.
+I'm currently working in safe RL with Dr. Raunak Bhattacharyya at the Yardi School of AI, IITD.
+I'm also part of the genoshi team, as the Product Lead.

+My research interests lie in building intelligent agents using reinforcement learning and generative models.
+I'm currently working in safe RL with Dr. Raunak Bhattacharyya at the Yardi School of AI, IITD.
+I'm also part of the genoshi team, as the Product Lead.

+My research interests lie in building intelligent agents using reinforcement learning and generative models.
+I'm currently working in safe RL with Dr. Raunak Bhattacharyya at the Yardi School of AI, IITD.
+I'm also part of the genoshi team, as the Product Lead.

+My research interests lie in building intelligent agents using reinforcement learning and generative models.
+I'm currently working in safe RL with Dr. Raunak Bhattacharyya at the Yardi School of AI, IITD.
+I'm also part of the genoshi team, as the Product Lead.